• Skip to primary navigation

 Storage

-Store the apple gorgonzola spinach salad separate from the olive oil vinegar salad dressing until it's ready to be eaten.
-Store this salad in the fridge up to 1 day in advance (keeping the dressing separate).
+Store the apple gorgonzola spinach salad separately from the olive oil vinegar salad dressing until it's ready to eat.
+Place this salad in the fridge up to 1 day in advance (keeping the dressing separate).
 The granny smith apples might discolor slightly if made ahead of time.

 Store the salad dressing in the fridge for up to 4 days.
 The olive oil will solidify in the fridge, so allow the dressing to reach room temperature prior to mixing into the salad.